-Fourteen days prior to departure, units begin a 14 day at home monitoring per Army Forces Command (FORSCOM) Combat Training Center guidance.
-Unit leaders will contact their Soldiers daily to validate specified questions and check on their health and family conditions as they safely continue with their normal daily lives and civilian employment.
-We are training Soldiers in and encouraging them to follow the governor and Center for Disease Control (CDC) social distancing guidelines.
+Fourteen days prior to departure, units will conduct at-home monitoring via leader check-ins, per Army Forces Command (FORSCOM) Combat Training Center guidance.
+Leaders will contact their Soldiers to check on their health and family conditions as they safely continue their normal daily lives and civilian employment.
+We are informing Soldiers of — and encouraging them to follow — social-distancing guidelines shared by the Governor and Centers for Disease Control (CDC).

 Following NTC rotation:

-Prior to departing from NTC, Soldiers will be screened to include reviewing their health and testing that was conducted throughout the NTC rotation.
-Upon returning to MN Soldiers will be health screened and will be released once they are cleared by a medical provider to ensure the safe return of our Soldiers to their families.
+Prior to departing from NTC, Soldiers will be screened, including a review of their current health and any testing that was conducted throughout the NTC rotation.
+Upon returning to MN, Soldiers will be released once they are cleared by a medical providers to ensure the safe return of our Soldiers to their families.